Effective Trauma Care

 Specific preparation is not required prior to participation, but we encourage you to read the following books to enhance your learning experience:

 The Drama of the Gifted Child by Alice Miller

 My Grandmother’s Hands by Resmaa Menakem

 The Body Keeps the Score by Bessel van der Kolk M. D.

 Continuing Education Units

-Participants will receive a certificate of completion verifying 16 seats hours.
+Participants will receive a certificate of completion verifying 12 seat hours.
 Participants may apply for recognition of these hours for CEU credit with their respective licensing bodies.
 The Allender Center is an organization housed within The Seattle School of Theology & Psychology.
-The Seattle School is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS), is authorized by the Washington Student Achievement Council, and meets the requirements and minimum education standards established for degree-granting institutions under the Degree-Granting Institution Act.
+The Seattle School is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) and the Northwest Commission on Colleges and Universities (NWCCU), is authorized by the Washington Student Achievement Council, and meets the requirements and minimum education standards established for degree-granting institutions under the Degree-Granting Institution Act.

 The Allender Center at The Seattle School will not be held responsible for professional licensing boards or states that do not recognize the requested CEUs.

 Disclaimer: Effective Trauma Care is a professional, continuing education training opportunity but completion of the seminar does not constitute any formalized certification to work beyond your current scope of educational training or licensure.